 The noise cancelling space is usually reserved for big-named audio companies with years of experience.
-While Phiaton might not be the first name you think of when when it comes to the best noise cancelling headphones, the new Phiaton 900 Legacy make a strong case for the company.
-They have effective noise cancelling, a comfortable build, and some cool, convenient features bundled in.
+While Phiaton might not be the first name you think of when it comes to the best noise cancelling headphones, the Phiaton 900 Legacy makes a strong case for the company.
+This headset has effective noise cancelling, a comfortable build, and some convenient features bundled in.
 Still, does it pack enough value to justify its $250 USD price tag?
 Let’s find out.

-- Frequent flyers should consider these, because the noise cancelling on these is rock solid.
+- Frequent flyers should consider this headset because the noise cancelling on is solid.
 Pair the effective ANC with great passive isolation, comfortable memory foam ear pads, and long battery life, and these are perfect for your next cross-country flight.

 What’s it like to use the Phiaton 900 Legacy?

-The Phiaton 900 Legacy provide a seamless user experience.
-The headphones might not look like anything out of the ordinary, but they have plenty of tech packed inside that has me reaching for them every morning when I get ready for work.
-The Phiaton 900 Legacy headphones are made of a lightweight plastic making the total weight of the headphones only 256 grams, so you should be able to wear them for long periods of time.
+The Phiaton 900 Legacy provides a seamless user experience.
+This active noise cancelling (ANC) headset might not look like anything out of the ordinary, but it has plenty of tech packed inside which makes them a breeze to use, even before my morning coffee.
+The Phiaton 900 Legacy headphones are made of lightweight plastic making the total weight of the headphones only 256 grams, so you should be able to wear them for long periods of time.

-The ear cups and headband have a plush padding that is very comfortable, and I was easily able to wear these for hours at a time during work.
+The ear cups and headband have comfortable plush padding, so you can wear these for hours at a time without fatigue.
 The ear cups don’t provide much wiggle room, but thanks to the padding, I never felt like they were uncomfortably tight either.
-You can fold the ear cups toward the headband, which is great for anyone constantly on the move.
-You can rotate thee ear cups 90° so they lay flat too.
-Phiaton provides a nice hardshell carrying case, so you can toss them in your bag quickly if you need to.
+You can fold the ear cups toward the headband and rotate the ear cups 90°, which is great for anyone constantly on the move.

-The Phiaton 900 Legacy also switch between devices seamlessly, which was another reason these rarely left my head throughout the day.
-I could listen to music while working, and then easily switch over to my iPad to watch a YouTube documentary over lunch without ever needing to re-pair the headphones.
-The combination of the Bluetooth multipoint support, intuitive controls, and comfortable build removed basically all of the friction that I normally experience when testing headphones.
-These are as close to “plug and play” as you can get, and I haven’t even gotten to the noise cancelling yet.
+The Phiaton 900 Legacy also switches between devices seamlessly.
+It’s easy to listen to music and then switch over to another device to watch YouTube.
+The combination of the Bluetooth multipoint support, intuitive controls, and comfortable build removed basically all of the friction I normally experience when testing headphones.
+This headset is as close to “plug and play” as you can get, and I haven’t gotten to the noise cancelling yet.

 How is the noise cancelling on the Phiaton 900 Legacy?